xSnowHeadx/MinimalClock/README.md

 - UrsADC<br>
 - WiFiManager<br>

+The current version only works with arduino core 2.74 and below.
+Compatibility to newer cores is in progress.

 Some modified mechanic parts are described [here](https://thingiverse.com/thing:4941138)<br>
-See informations to ESP32-based original version on [here](https://www.thingiverse.com/thing:4931539).
+See informations to ESP32-based original version [here](https://www.thingiverse.com/thing:4931539).